grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Hemi looked away and found himself analying the gauges.
 They had already achieved 30 meters of depth.

+"Should we take this moment to try talking them into _not_ shooting at us?"
+Asked Owen.
+"Someone over there must be a reasonable person and realise we are an unarmed cargo sub."

+"The best-case scenario if we can convince them not to shoot is we have to let them aboard for an inspection."
+Said Hemi.
+"We aren't going to pass any inspections with our current cargo."

+"Something tells me those guys will not be open to a bribe either.
+No, if they are too close to shoot and we have a chance right now to disappear, we're going to take it."

 "Cassandra!"
 Percy yelled down to sonar through the hatch in the floor of the control room.
 "Stay on them!
 I need to know what they're doing."

 "I'm trying to Captain Percy."
 Cassandra responded, unable to hide the uncertainty in her voice.
 "I...
 I think they might be diving..."

 Percy caught Hemi's eye.
 "What's their move Hemi?
 What are they trying to do?"

 Hemi considered.
 "Well, if they are diving, I believe that suggests they want tactical mobility.
-Their movements are extremely limited on the surface by the storm."
+On the surface, their opportunities to threaten us are extremely limited by the storm."

 "Mmm Hmm.
-That makes sense."

-"It will also make it easier for them to fire a torpedo, as they threatened to do on the ship-to-ship.
-With the storm it would be next to impossible to launch one from the surface without risking blowing themselves up."

-"...But they didn't already fire a torpedo because they're too close."
+By 'tactical mobility' you mean get in range to put a torpedo in the water pointed at us?"
+Percy asked.

-"They are almost certainly still too close.
-If we hear them turn away from us, we can assume they are trying to get some distance to fire a torpedo."

-"Would they try to ram us?"
+"Out position has baredly changed.
+They are almost certainly still too close.
+But if we hear them turn away from us, we can assume they are trying to get enough distance to fire a torpedo.
+On the other hand, if they don't turn away, they may line up to try to ram us."

 "Only a truly suicidal sub driver would try a ramming while submerged.
 There's too much risk of damaging their own boat beyond repair."

+"There's nothing to indicate that this commander is not suicidal..."
+Said Hemi flatly.

 "Cassandra!"
 Percy called down again.
 "What's the range to the contact now?"